 \section{Future Directions}

 Based on the above systematic examination on the security of current blockchain systems, we list a few future directions to stir up research efforts into this area.
 First, nowadays the most popular consensus mechanism used in blockchain is PoW.
 However, a major disadvantage of PoW is the waste of computing resources.
 To solve this problem, Ethereum is trying to develop a hybrid consensus mechanism of PoW and PoS.
 Conducting researches and developing more efficient consensus mechanisms will make a significant contribution to the development of blockchain.
 Second, with the growth of the number of feature-rich dAPPs, the privacy leakage risk of blockchain will be more serious.
 A dAPP itself, as well as the process of communication between the dAPP and Internet, are both faced with privacy leakage risks.
-There are some interesting techniques that can be applied in this problem: code obfuscation, application hardening, execution trusted computing (e.g., Intel SGX), etc. Third, the blockchain will produce a lot of data, including block information, transaction data, contract bytecode, etc. However, not all of the data stored in blockchain is valid.
-For example, a smart contract can erase its code by \texttt{SUICIDE} or \texttt{SELFDESTRUCT}, but the address of the contract will not be erased.
-In addition, there are a lot of smart contracts containing no code or totally the same code in Ethereum, and many smart contracts are never be executed after its deployment.
+There are some interesting techniques that can be applied in this problem: code obfuscation, application hardening, execution trusted computing (e.g., Intel SGX), etc. Third, the blockchain will produce a lot of data, including block information, transaction data, contract bytecodes, etc. However, not all of the data stored in blockchain is valid.
+The smart contract can erase its code by executing \texttt{SUICIDE}/\texttt{SELFDESTRUCT}.
+In addition, there are a lot of smart contracts containing totally the same code in Ethereum, and many smart contracts are never be executed after their deployments.
 An efficient data cleanup and detection mechanism is desired to improve the execution efficiency of blockchain systems.